15 Sexiest Horror Movies of All Time

 3. Thirst (2009)

-This Korean Vampire-horror saga beautifully combines elements of thriller, drama and forbidden love.
-Director Park Chan-wook seamlessly mixes tradition and taboo to present us an engaging tale of a blood thirsty priest gone rogue with the effective use of modern technology.
-Sexual desire in the film is a way of showing the futility of abstinence and how in the long run both the sinner and the pious lean towards the same grisly end.
-Staying true to the characteristics of an all or nothing Park Chan-wook film, the sex scenes in this one caters to both the male and female audiences.
-While the women don’t mind going topless the men too are comfortable with full frontal nudity.
+This Korean Vampire-horror saga beautifully combines elements of thriller, drama, and forbidden love.
+Director Park Chan-wook seamlessly mixes tradition and taboo to present us with an engaging tale of a bloodthirsty priest gone rogue with the effective use of modern technology.
+Sexual desire in the film is a way of showing the futility of abstinence and how, in the long run, both the sinner and the pious lean towards the same grisly end.
+Staying true to the characteristics of an all-or-nothing Park Chan-wook film, the sex scenes in this one cater to both male and female audiences.
+You can watch the movie here.

 Read More: Best Sci-Fi Horror Movies of All Time